04 May Instinct’s Guide to Live Events

 Less is Sometimes More

 Every client dreams of that all-singing-all-dancing event in a swanky hotel, but you don’t have to spend a fortune to run a successful event.
-Often a brand name alone is strong enough to pull in a great crowd, but so long as your event has a clear theme and a unique element to create talkability – you’re golden.
+Sometimes less is more when it comes to event spaces, especially if it’s more in keeping with what the brand’s about.

 The All Important Plus One